droosma/blog/content/post/making-sense-or-unstructured-data/index.md

 ## Using multiple models

-If, as indicated above you want to use different models for different parts of the process, you will have to configure the kernel to allow for this.
+If, like me you run into scenarios where you want to balance the use of the expensive `GPT-4` to certain functions, you'll need to configure the kernel to include the models you want to use.

+First, set up the kernel to handle multiple models:

 ```csharp
 var kernel = Kernel.CreateBuilder()